Central Board of Film Certification: Certificates and guidelines

 The board currently issues four certificates.
-Originally, there were two: U (unrestricted public exhibition with family-friendly movies) and A (restricted to adult audiences but any kind of Nudity not allowed).
-Two more were added in June U/A (unrestricted public exhibition, with parental guidance for children under 12) and S (restricted to specialised audiences, such as Doctors or Scientists).
+Originally, there were two: U (unrestricted public exhibition with family-friendly movies) and A (restricted to adult audiences but any kind of nudity not allowed).
+Two more were added in June 1983 that are U/A (unrestricted public exhibition, with parental guidance for children under 12) and S (restricted to specialised audiences, such as doctors or scientists).
 The board may refuse to certify a film.
-Additionally, V/U, V/UA, V/A are used for video releases with U, U/A and A carrying the same meaning as above.
+Additionally, V/U, V/UA, V/A are used for video films with U, U/A and A carrying the same meaning as above.
+Variations of the U/A certificate were introduced in November 2024: U/A 7+, U/A 13+ and U/A 16+.

 U certificate

 Films with the U certification are fit for unrestricted public exhibition and are family-friendly.
-These films can contain universal themes like education, family, drama, romance, sci-fi, action etc. Now, these films can also contain some mild violence, but it should not be prolonged.
+These films can contain universal themes like education, family, drama, romance, sci-fi, action etc. These films can also contain some mild violence, but it cannot be prolonged.
 It may also contain very mild sexual scenes (without any traces of nudity or sexual detail).

 U/A certificate

-Films with the U/A certification can contain moderate adult themes, that is not strong in nature and can be watched by a child below 12 years of age under parental guidance.
-These films contain moderate to strong violence, moderate sexual scenes (traces of nudity and moderate sexual detail can be found), frightening scenes or muted abusive language.
+Films with the U/A certification can contain moderate adult themes that are not strong in nature and are not considered appropriate to be watched by a child without parental guidance.
+These films may contain moderate to strong violence, moderate sexual scenes (traces of nudity and moderate sexual detail can be found), frightening scenes, blood flow, or muted abusive language.
+Sometimes such films are re-certified with V/U for video viewing.
+The age threshold was previously set at 12 years of age, but in 2024 this was further refined to 7, 13 and 16 years of age.